OliverDean/WebDev/learned.md

 Make sure all id's are unique, The username and password id's in the forms in index.html were non-unique and affected the creation of users.db

 privacy browser extensions like duckduckgo interfere with ajax requests

+Any unresolved/non-installed packages and imports will stop flask from running.